wa-tl-ok/Sum-on-rectangle/README.md

 # Sum on rectangle with changes
-Quick search for the sum of numbers under a rectangle with changes using 2D Segment Tree

 Let us be given a rectangle of size n*m.
 Each cell contains a number (initially all numbers are equal to zero) Let's learn how to do the following operations: